fivetran/hvr-connectors/databricks/README.md

 If the FileFormat is JSON, the JsonMode should be set to RowFragments.

-## Refresh Create/Recreate target table
-The connector can be configured to create/recreate the target table when refresh is run.
-The requirements are:
-- Integrate runs on the hub
-- The AgentPlugin action that defines the Databricks connector has “-r” in the UserArguments.
-For example:
-       AgentPlugin /Command=hvrdatabricksagent.py /UserArgument=”-r” /Context=”refresh”
-- The repository connection string is provided to the Agent Plugin via the HVR_DBRK_HVRCONNECT Environment action.

-To get the value for the HVR_DBRK_HVRCONNECT Environment action:
-1. In the GUI run Initialize to get the connection string.
-For example, my MySQL hub's connection is:  '-uhvr/!{6mATRwyh}!' -h mysql '142.171.34.118~3308~mysql'
-2. Convert to base64 in any web converter.

-The script can create the target table as a managed, or an unmanged table.
-By default the table is created managed.
-To create an unmanaged table, specify the location of the table using the HVR_DBRK_EXTERNAL_LOC environment action.
-Note that the pathname specified by HVR_DBRK_EXTERNAL_LOC may contain {hvr_tbl_name} and, if it does, the script will perform the substitution.
-For example:
-       /Name=HVR_DBRK_EXTERNAL_LOC /Value="/mnt/delta/{hvr_tbl_name}"

 ## Burst table
 The script tries to create the burst table as an unmanaged table.
 That is, with syntax such as: